tim-green/retro-replay/README.md

 # Retro Replay - WordPress Theme
-## Work in Progress
-Creating a simple WordPress theme
+Creating a simple WordPress theme for blogging

-### ToDo
+### Future To Do

-- Clean up sass and be more specific with modules and components in each sass file

-- Fix any broken images

 - Create either a plugin or use ACF to give extra functionality/extending options for social media links, sidebars and any other ideas

-- Finish up Responsive stylesheet

-- Test theme on various screen sizes

-- Test dark and normal modes